6 Ways to Manage Anxiety During the Coronavirus Outbreak.

 by, Synergy eTherapy Staff

 According to the World Health Organization (WHO), “Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
-A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.”
+Novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.”

 What is Anxiety?